 J.K.
 Rowling reveals past abuse and defends right to speak on trans issues

-Addressing the specific issue of the use of phrases like "people who menstruate" as a way of including trans women, Rowling said such language was demeaning to many women.
-"I understand why trans activists consider this language to be appropriate and kind, but for those of us who've had degrading slurs spat at us by violent men, it's not neutral, it's hostile and alienating."
+Rowling said she understood why trans activists consider the use of phrases like "people who menstruate" as a way of including trans women but said it was demeaning to many women.
+"For those of us who've had degrading slurs spat at us by violent men, it's not neutral, it's hostile and alienating."

-Rowling said she had not written the essay in the hope that anyone would get out a violin for her, and that she considered herself extraordinarily fortunate.
-"I've only mentioned my past because, like every other human being on this planet, I have a complex back-story, which shapes my fears, my interests, and my opinions.
-I never forget that inner complexity when I'm creating a fictional character and I certainly never forget it when it comes to trans people.
+Rowling has drawn criticism from the LGBT community and actors including Eddie Redmayne and Daniel Radcliffe, who feature in the Harry Potter films, for her views.
+But she won support from some in the trans community, including Israeli pop singer Dana International.

-"All I'm asking – all I want – is for similar empathy, similar understanding, to be extended to the many millions of women whose sole crime is wanting their concerns to be heard without receiving threats and abuse."
+"Sometimes the community goes to unnecessary wars with people who are totally with us," the Israeli artist said on Instagram.

 - READ MORE ON: